Peace negotiations in the Russo-Ukrainian war (2022–present): Istanbul Communiqué

-The negotiating teams produced the Istanbul Communiqué, "Key Provisions of the Treaty on Ukraine's Security Guarantees" – a framework of a possible treaty.
+The negotiating teams produced the Istanbul Communiqué, "Key Provisions of the Treaty on Ukraine's Security Guarantees"—a framework of a possible treaty.

 It proposed that Ukraine would end NATO membership plans and become a neutral country, in exchange for security guarantees; whereby Russia and various Western countries would be obliged to help Ukraine militarily if it were attacked.
 It also proposed limits on Ukraine's military.
 Ukraine would be allowed to apply for EU membership, and there would be a 15-year consultation period on the status of Crimea.

 Draft treaties

 The discovery of the Bucha massacre at the beginning of April 2022 sparked outrage in Ukraine and internationally, but work on drafting a treaty continued.

 One disagreement was over security guarantees.
 The Istanbul Communiqué said that if Ukraine was attacked and asked for help, the guarantor states would be obliged to help Ukraine militarily.
 The Russians then demanded this be changed so that the guarantor states would only defend Ukraine from an attack if "all guarantor states" agreed, including Russia.
-This meant that Russia could veto a military intervention.
+This meant that the Kremlin could veto a military intervention to defend Ukraine from an attack, including attacks by Russian forces or proxy forces.
 The Ukrainians rejected the demand.
-The UK told the Ukrainians it would not sign on to any agreement made with Russia.

 Another disagreement was over the size of Ukraine's military.
 The Ukrainians wanted a peacetime army of 250,000; the Russians demanded a maximum of 85,000, which is much smaller than the standing army Ukraine had before the invasion.
 The Russians also demanded severe limits on the amount and kinds of weaponry Ukraine could have, without any limits on Russia's military.

 A third disagreement was the Russians' new demands for Ukraine to revoke several of its domestic laws, dealing with contentious aspects of Soviet-era history, such as the role of Ukrainian nationalists in World War II.
 The Ukrainians refused to allow their policies on historical memory to be determined by Russia.

 The negotiations avoided dealing with borders and territory.
 This was to be discussed by Putin and Zelenskyy at a planned summit.
 The likely outcome, according to Foreign Affairs, was that Putin would demand to hold all the territory his army had occupied, and Zelenskyy would have refused.